Pokémon Leveling

 Level always matches the trainer's level

 When a Pokémon levels up, it gains benefits outlined in the table below.
+Additionally, each time a Pokémon levels up, it gains HP equal to a roll of its hit dice + CON, retroactive with increased CON scores.

 Pokémon Level Table